botble/docs-simple-blog/installation.md

 ### Install manually

-* Create `.env` file from `.env-example` and update your configuration
+- Create `.env` file from `.env-example` and update your configuration.

+- Using sample data:
+    - Import database from `database.sql`.

+- Don't use sample data:
+    - Run `composer install` to install vendor packages.

-* Run `php artisan migrate` to create database structure with no sample data or import default database from `database.sql` if you need sample data.
+    - Run `php artisan migrate` to create database structure with no sample data or import default database from `database.sql` if you need sample data.

-* Run `php artisan cms:user:create` to create admin user
+    - Run `php artisan cms:user:create` to create admin user.

+    - Run `php artisan cms:theme:activate lara-mag`

+- If you're pulled source code from GIT server:
-* Run `php artisan vendor:publish --tag=cms-public --force`
+    - Run `php artisan vendor:publish --tag=cms-public --force`

-* Run `php artisan cms:theme:activate simple-blog`
+    - Run `php artisan cms:theme:assets:publish`

-* Go to Admin -> Plugins then activate all plugins
+- Run web locally:

-* Run the first test with command `php artisan serve`.
-Open `http://localhost:8000`, you should see home page of Simple Blog
+    - Run `php artisan serve`.
+Open `http://localhost:8000`, you should see the homepage.
+    - Go to `/admin` to access to admin panel.
+    - If you're using sample data, the default admin account is `botble` - `159357`.
+    - If you don't use sample data, you need to go to Admin -> Plugins then activate all plugins.

 > {note} If you're a Laravel developer or you want to customize our source code in folder `platform/core` & `platform/packages`,
 > please delete folder `vendor` then run `composer install` to re-install vendor packages before starting change our source code.

-**If you need sample data, you can import it from `database.sql`**

 **Simple Blog should run on a virtual host.
 Create a virtual host like cms.local to run Simple Blog.
-Follow these steps to see how to config virtual host: [Setup virtual host](/simple-blog/2.3/virtualhost).**
+Follow these steps to see how to config virtual host: [Setup virtual host](/simple-blog/master/virtualhost).**

 <a name="note"></a>
 ## Note